axonivy/project-build-examples/README.md

 Simple multi module build with an [ivy project and extra projects](compile-test) to test it.

 ## deploy
-Set of projects that demonstrate [deployment scenarios](deploy) to an Axon.ivy Engine.
+Set of projects that demonstrate [deployment scenarios](deploy) to an Axon Ivy Engine.